| collapsed, click to expand | When can I enroll in the Plan? When is my enrollment effective? |

 To learn more about or to request a loan, log on to MyRetirementProgram.com or call the Fidelity Retirement Benefits Line at 800-343-0860.

-Withdrawals from the Plan are generally permitted when you terminate your employment, retire, reach age 59½, experience a recent birth or adoption, become permanently disabled, or have severe financial hardship, as defined by your Plan.
+Withdrawals from the Plan are generally permitted when you terminate your employment, retire, reach age 59½, experience a recent birth or adoption, or have severe financial hardship, as defined by your Plan.

 If you leave employment and have not attained age 59-1/2, you may request a distribution any time following a 30-day waiting period.
 All other withdrawals will be processed as soon as possible following the receipt and approval of the applicable request.
 If you have previously rolled money into your account from another employer, you may take a distribution from the rollover account at any time.